AnyWho Opt Out: How to Remove Your Info from AnyWho.com

 AnyWho gathers information from three primary sources:

 If you’ve ever applied for a business license, marriage license, driver’s license, or dealt with a government agency in any way, your records have been collected and shared.
-These are referred to as public records; most government agencies are required by law to make them available to anyone.
-In many cases, criminal and court records may be visible to anyone who chooses to look.
+These are referred to as public records; most government agencies are required by law to make them available to anyone, and this public information is often accessible online through search websites.
+In many cases, criminal and court records may be visible to anyone who chooses to look, even after a listing is removed because the same information may reappear across multiple databases.

 As mentioned earlier, data brokers form intricate webs and typically share information with each other.
 They may share this information freely or sell it to other data brokers.

-Data brokers have access to nearly every online directory and information source, which can include social media profiles, personal and professional websites, user forums, and chatrooms.
+Data brokers have access to nearly every online directory and information source, including social media profiles, personal and professional websites, user forums, chatrooms, and other details pulled from online accounts and similar profiles.
 Each of these sources may provide the details the data broker needs to create a complete record on an individual.
+Some of that information also comes from third-party sources made available through view public data tools.
+Browser-based settings can also signal a preference against data sharing.

 How to Protect Your Personal Information from Sites Like AnyWho

-When you’ve chosen to opt out of AnyWho and data broker sites like it, you’ve taken a huge step toward protecting your digital privacy.
+When you’ve chosen to opt out of AnyWho and data broker sites like it, you’ve taken a huge step toward protecting your digital privacy by helping remove information from data broker sites and improve your security.

 Here are additional privacy tips: